PanhaRChan/Elk-Stack/README.md

 - Metricbeat

 These Beats allow us to collect the following information from each machine:
-- filebeats allows us to monitor the log files or locations that are specified to collect log events to be forwarded for indexing.
+- Filebeats allows us to monitor the log files or locations that are specified to collect log events to be forwarded for indexing.
-- Metricbeats helps us monitor our servers metrics and statistics such as inbound and outbound traffic that can output such as Logstash._
+- Metricbeats helps us monitor our servers metrics and statistics such as inbound and outbound traffic that can output such as Logstash.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:

-- Copy the [filebeat-config](https://github.com/jvicious126/Elk-Stack/blob/4d0a4d312cedac783eb65a7a00166e4be088ddd7/Linux/filebeat-config.yml) file to /etc/ansible/.
+- Copy the [filebeat-config.yml](https://github.com/jvicious126/Elk-Stack/blob/4d0a4d312cedac783eb65a7a00166e4be088ddd7/Linux/filebeat-config.yml) file to the /etc/ansible/ directory inside the ansible container.

-- Update the [hosts](https://github.com/jvicious126/Elk-Stack/blob/717a4758e79d1f5983b7856df83b9ea4c6e87d87/Ansible/hosts.yml) file to include the ELK-Server's IP address on line 1106 and 1806
+- Update the [filebeat-config.yml](https://github.com/jvicious126/Elk-Stack/blob/4d0a4d312cedac783eb65a7a00166e4be088ddd7/Linux/filebeat-config.yml) file to include the Elk Server's Private IP(10.1.0.4) on lines 1106 and 1806..

-- Run the playbook [filebeat-playbook](https://github.com/jvicious126/Elk-Stack/blob/717a4758e79d1f5983b7856df83b9ea4c6e87d87/Ansible/filebeat.yml), and navigate to Kibana using the URL http://52.165.174.133:/app/kibana#/ ELK-Server public IP, specifying port '5601' to check that the installation worked as expected.
+- Run the playbook [filebeat.yml](https://github.com/jvicious126/Elk-Stack/blob/717a4758e79d1f5983b7856df83b9ea4c6e87d87/Ansible/filebeat.yml) located in the /etc/ansible/roles/ directory inside the ansible container, then navigate to Kibana using your web browser by inputing the URL http://52.165.174.133:/app/kibana#/ which would the ELK-Server public IP, specifying port '5601' to check that the installation worked as expected.

-- Copy the [metricbeat-config](https://github.com/jvicious126/Elk-Stack/blob/bfff4eccec3f2c8de9efe3c9ea5a8ed8236ff7ee/Linux/metricbeat-config.yml) file to /etc/ansible.
+- Copy the [metricbeat-config.yml](https://github.com/jvicious126/Elk-Stack/blob/bfff4eccec3f2c8de9efe3c9ea5a8ed8236ff7ee/Linux/metricbeat-config.yml) file to /etc/ansible/ directory inside the ansible container.

-- Update the metricbeat-config.yml file to include the Elk-Server's IP at line 62 and 95.
+- Update the [metricbeat-config.yml](https://github.com/jvicious126/Elk-Stack/blob/bfff4eccec3f2c8de9efe3c9ea5a8ed8236ff7ee/Linux/metricbeat-config.yml) file in the /etc/ansible/ to include the Elk-Server's private IP on lines 62 and 95.

-- Run the playbook, [metricbeat-playbook](https://github.com/jvicious126/Elk-Stack/blob/bfff4eccec3f2c8de9efe3c9ea5a8ed8236ff7ee/Ansible/metricbeat-playbook.yml), and navigate to Kibana using the URL http://52.165.174.133:/app/kibana#/ ELK-Server public IP, specifying port '5601' to check that the installation worked as expected.
+- Run the playbook, [metricbeat-playbook.yml](https://github.com/jvicious126/Elk-Stack/blob/bfff4eccec3f2c8de9efe3c9ea5a8ed8236ff7ee/Ansible/metricbeat-playbook.yml) inside the /etc/ansible/roles directory, and navigate to Kibana on your web browser using the URL http://52.165.174.133:/app/kibana#/ ELK-Server public IP, specifying port '5601' to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_